Cinnaminson/UdacityND-P2-Appointments/README.md

-# UdacityNanodegree

-Project2: Investigating Medical Appointment No-Shows in Brazil
+# Udacity Data Analyst Nanodegree - Project2: Investigating Medical Appointment No-Shows in Brazil

 ## Overview

-This is a project from the Udacity Analyst Nanodegree program
+This is a project from the Udacity Analyst Nanodegree program.

 This project was developed in 2020 during the Nanodegree and it is no longer maintained.